-Pupils are taught from an early age the rules of the school through our Golden Rules, Playground Rules, classroom rules and our eleven school values.
+Pupils are taught from an early age the rules of the school through our Golden Rules, Playground Rules, classroom rules and our six school values.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.

 Through our whole school approach, we enable children to develop the language and strategies to solve conflict and to right wrongs.
 Visits from authorities such as the Police and Fire Service help to reinforce this message.

 At Elaine we offer a wide range of exciting opportunities for children to be leaders in many contexts, and they understand that the rules they have created are there to keep them safe and happy in all the learning they take part in.
 This extends to visits and learning outside of the school, acting as ambassadors while on school trips.
 This level of responsibility and understanding from our children means that teachers can organise engaging and exciting school trips.